 The actual number must have been higher, of course.

-Dyatlov then goes and reports the faulty number upward.
+Dyatlov then reports the faulty number to the higher-ups.
 Is he lying or just blinded by his bias and mental models.
 The number on the dosimeter WAS 3.6… but Dyatlov doesn't share the context of “that's as high as the meter will go.”
 So, that makes the situation seem less dire than it really is (although it looks more dire to those who can see the reactor burning from a distance).

-This whole Chernobyl disaster is a situation when “going to the gemba” (the actual place) is quite deadly.
+This whole Chernobyl disaster is a situation where “going to the gemba” (the actual place) is quite deadly.
 But, we need to be careful that we're not misled when relying on data.

 He tells someone higher up: